Five Hiking Water Bottles Standing on a Trail Map Table in a Forest

 Cons

-Requires noticeably more suction effort to pull water through the filter.
+Requires noticeable suction effort to pull water up through the filter straw.

-Heavier than standard bottles due to the internal filter housing.
+Heavier than standard plastic bottles due to the internal filter assembly.

 5. The Best-in-Class Purifier: GRAYL GeoPress 24oz